-Mr. Marsh is the President of Underwriting Solutions, Inc. (USi), Midland Claims Service, Inc. / Industrial Injury Claims® and Recreational Action Sports Entertainment, LLC (“RASE”), Montana corporations.
+Mr. Marsh is the President of Underwriting Solutions, Inc. (USi), Midland Claims Service, Inc. / Industrial Injury Claims® and RASE Safety Assistance (pronounced like “race”), Montana corporations.
 He has a diverse insurance and technology skill set and is a licensed Adjuster, WC Examiner and Agent/Producer in Montana.
 He holds the Registered Professional Adjuster (RPA), Certified Professional Insurance Agent (CPIA), Certified Insurance Appraiser (CIA) and Certified Insurance Umpire (CIU) designations.
 Michael is also a semi-retired professional motorcycle flat track racer.

 Marsh was a founding member of Claims Professional Liability Insurance Company, active in all 50 states.
 Marsh has also served as the Western Region VP and on the Executive Board for National Association of Independent Insurance Adjusters (“NAIIA”) and is in line to become the organization’s national President.

 BOARD OF DIRECTORS